 He sat beside the window and waved her goodbye.
-She watched him leave, her head following the boneshaker till the cloud of smoke from its exhaust pipe slowly settled, leaving dust where it once stood.
+She watched him leave, her head following the boneshaker till the cloud of smoke from its exhaust pipe slowly settled, leaving dust where the rickety bus once stood.

 A hand tapped him awake.
-He looked up, wiping the spittle on his cheek with the back of his palms.
+He looked up, wiping spittle off his cheek with the back of his palms.
 The hand bent into a finger, pointing beyond him to the window.
 He turned.
 An impatient face stared back at him.
-He pulled the window back with some effort. and took a pack of yoghurt from the face, then a crumpled 1 cedi note from the hands that had tapped him.
+He pulled at the window with some effort, and took a pack of yoghurt from the face, then a crumpled 1 cedi note from the hands that had tapped him.
 He made the exchange and fixed his head back into the bend of his arm.
 The bus rattled on, he fell asleep again.

-He wiped his face and the area behind his neck before knocking on the door.
+He wiped his face and the space behind his neck with a soiled handkerchief, and tucked his shirt in properly before knocking on the door.
 The chubby face of his nephew poked out through its wooden frame, then snapped back.
 He waited patiently, his eyes straying to the large compound he had just entered.
-A handmade swing – rope connected to a car tyre and tied around the largest branch of a tree, swayed in the evening breeze, from beyond the compound, he heard children laughing, the sound of a football slamming against a proper brick building.
+A handmade swing – rope connected to a car tyre and tied around the largest branch of a tree, swayed in the evening breeze, from beyond the compound, he heard children laughing, the sound of a football slamming against a brick building.
 He closed his eyes, only opening them when he heard the door creak open.
 This time, it was his brother’s chubby face that greeted him.
 He entered the outstretched arms, puilling his luggage behind him.

 Screams and prayers marred his own assessment of the situation, as waves slammed into the boat they had all been crammed into.
-The rain fell down on them heavier still, with every thunderous clamor the screams for Jesus growing louder.
+The rain fell down on them heavier still, with every thunderous clamor the screams for Jesus grew louder.
 He held on firmly to the edge of the boat and closed his eyes.
-He had been trying since the bus had left, not to think about her or the children.
-It would make him weak, the more afraid to do what needed to be done.
-Now in the final moments; because he knew this was the end, she was all he could think of, the only reason he begged God to let him live.
+He had been trying since the bus had left not to think about her or the children.
+It would make him weak; the more afraid to do what needed to be done.
+Now in the final moments, because he knew this was the end, she was all he could think of, the only reason he begged God to let him live.
 With every flash of lightning he saw her face, calling out to him.
 He saw her crying out his name, holding Paa and Ansomaa to her chest.
 His heart sunk into a depth of hopelessness he had never in his entire life felt before, and he wailed like a baby, snot mixing with rain drops into his mouth and chin.
-He begged God – Let me live, take me to America, do it for them!
+He begged God – Let me live, take me to the shore, do it for them.

 In those last moments, before he plopped into the water, never to breathe again, the cries to God turned cries for her forgiveness.
 That he was leaving her alone, to do what both of them had not been able to.
-As salt water clogged his lungs, as he wrestled with the current, his arms numb and yet straining still to keep him afloat, he begged her, gurgling prayers he knew she would never get to hear.
+As salt water clogged his lungs, as he wrestled against the tide, his arms numb and yet straining still to keep him afloat, he begged for her forgiveness, gurgling prayers he knew she would never get to hear.

 Image Credit: Sue Murray – PATERA